crcx/nga-c/Nga_C.md

 }
 ````

-**IF** is a conditional call.
-It takes three values: a flag, a pointer for
+**CJUMP** is a conditional call.
+It takes two values: a flag and a pointer for
-a subroutine to call if the flag is true, and a pointer to a subroutine to
+an address to jump to if the flag is true.
-call when the flag is false.

 A false flag is zero.
 Any other value is true.